superhac/vpinfe/README.md

 1 :Monitor(x=5760, y=0, width=1920, height=1080, width_mm=0, height_mm=0, name='HDMI-1', is_primary=False)
 2 :Monitor(x=0, y=0, width=3840, height=2160, width_mm=600, height_mm=340, name='DP-3', is_primary=True)
 ```
-#2 Assign your display(s) and Settings in the vpinfe.ini file
+#3 Assign your display(s), paths, and joystick button mapping in the vpinfe.ini file
 Assign your displays and paths like the example in your **vpinfe.ini**.
-Put this is the the same dir as the vpinfe executable unless your using the `--configfile` argument
+Put this is the same dir as the vpinfe executable unless your using the `--configfile` argument
 ```
 [Displays]
 bgscreenid = 0